kmehltretter82/frama-c-linux/README.md

 model reports one invalid destination bound for the vulnerable prefix and none for the current guarded function, both inside the complete current `hypercalls.c` translation unit.
 This calibrates bug detection against a historical fix; it is not a newly discovered kernel bug.
-The next work applies the model to fresh KVM candidates and adds architecture-boundary scenarios.
+Fresh work now applies the same evidence standard to KVM candidates and architecture-boundary scenarios.

 ## Linux kernel checks